 Since I also had to removed the chrome decoration strips on the front of the camera, I filled the remaining gaps with mahogany wood filler. ...what a cumbersome job....

 A problem to solve was the opening mechanism.
 Since the original button for opening the front of the camera was hidden loosely underneath the leatherette, the new button required some sort of fixation and had to fit in the existing hole.
-I found the almost perfect sized brass button from a online furniture dealer (prokraft) which required only slight modifications.
-I purchased also small brass screws for the camera from the same dealer.
+I found the almost perfectly sized brass button from an online furniture dealer (prokraft) which required only slight modifications.
+I also purchased small brass screws for the camera from the same dealer.

 Although that the curtains of the shutter where still light tight, they have been in a very bad condition and had to be replaced with new rubbarized curtains.
 While the shape and the correct cutouts where easy to make, I didn't manage to squeeze the curtains into the metal rails on the upper and lower edge of the cutouts for the different shutter speeds.
 Since their main function is to keep the curtain tight, I decided to simple glue them with cemedine black super x glue on the curtain which worked out very well.
 This glue is my first choice when it comes to glue parts which require adjustment during curing since the glue requires some time until it adheres completely.

 I decided to cover the aluminum front of the Graflex with leather.
 After studying some videos how upholsteries are doing the leathering of dashboards, I followed their instructions.
 I think the result for the very first time does not look to bad.
 Sellers on Amazon are offering cheap leather scraps which are perfectly suited for such small jobs.